LiskArchive/lisk-sdk/docs/account.md

   $ lisk account:create

 OPTIONS
   -j, --[no-]json      Prints output in JSON format.
 You can change the default behaviour in your config.json file.

+  -n, --number=number  [default: 1] Number of accounts to create.

   --[no-]pretty        Prints JSON in pretty format rather than condensed.
 Has no effect if the output is set to table.
-You
-                   can change the default behaviour in your config.json file.
+                       You can change the default behaviour in your config.json file.

 DESCRIPTION
   Returns a randomly-generated mnemonic passphrase with its corresponding public/private key pair and Lisk address.

-EXAMPLE
+EXAMPLES
   account:create
+  account:create --number=3
 ```

 ## `lisk account:get ADDRESSES`